skipperbent/simple-php-router/README.md

 ### Helper functions

 We recommend that you add these helper functions to your project.
-Theese will allow you to access functionality of the router more easily.
+These will allow you to access functionality of the router more easily.

-To implement the functions below, simply copy the code to a new file and require the file before initializing the router.
+To implement the functions below, simply copy the code to a new file and require the file before initializing the router or copy the `helpers.php` we've included in this library.

 ```php
 <?php